Welcome the the Arthur L & Elaine V. Johnson Foundation

 - Once approved, return to this site to complete a formal application.
 All applications must be completed by August 1st.

 - We will make final granting decisions and notify applicants by email early in the 4th quarter.

 All applicants are advised to carefully review the remainder of this page prior to beginning the application process.

 - Grant recipients must be charitable organizations as described in Section 501(C)(3) and 509 (a)(1), 509(a)(2), or 509(a)(3) of the Internal Revenue Code.

 - Requests must be aligned to one of the two areas we fund.

 AREAS WE FUND

 We fund in two general areas: Handicap assistance animals and nature and wildlife conservation.

-- The Foundation awards grants to organizations which provide for the care, benefit, support and preservation of guide dogs or other animals specifically trained to assist the sight impaired or otherwise physically handicapped individuals (or that facilitate the use of such animals by sight-impaired or otherwise handicapped individuals).
+- The Foundation awards grants to organizations that provide for the care, benefit, support and preservation of guide dogs or other animals specifically trained to assist the sight-impaired or otherwise physically handicapped individuals (or that facilitate the use of such animals by sight-impaired or otherwise handicapped individuals).